Line drawing of a sofa with two cushions and armrests.

 About Matthew

 I grew up in a therapy household—emotional fluency was our second language, and connection was kinda just … how we operated.
-From an early age, I was that kid who noticed when someone was hurting and wanted to help.
+From an early age, I was that kid who noticed when someone was hurting, and I wanted to help.
+By 4th grade, I was teaching Non-Violent Communication skills to resolve peer conflicts during recess.
 By high school, I was deep into the writings of Carl Rogers and Irvin Yalom and already drawn to the kind of presence that real healing requires.

-These days, I bring over 15 years of experience helping adults navigate life’s messy, meaningful middle—grappling with anxiety, burnout, transitions, identity shifts, low mood, and everything in between.
+I bring over 15 years of experience helping adults navigate life’s messy middle—anxiety, burnout, transitions, identity shifts, low mood, and everything in between.
 I work with people who are thoughtful, reflective, and maybe a little overwhelmed by the chaos of modern life.
-My vibe is grounded, irreverent, creative, and deeply human.
-You won’t get a blank slate or therapy clichés here.
-You’ll get someone who shows up fully and cares deeply.
-I’m in it with you—curious, collaborative, and present.
+My approach is grounded, irreverent, creative, and deeply human.
+You won’t get therapy clichés here—you’ll get someone who shows up fully and cares deeply.

 I’m not here to “fix” you.
 I don’t think you’re broken.
-I believe therapy is about shifting your relationship to your pain, not eliminating it.
-My approach draws from Acceptance & Commitment Therapy and Humanistic-Existential traditions, with a strong belief in what Irvin Yalom called “the healing power of the relationship.”
+Therapy is about shifting your relationship to your pain, not eliminating it.
 I don’t believe people are problems to be solved.
 I believe in slowing down, getting curious, and creating space for what matters.
-As someone with ADHD, a love for existential questions, and a very real stack of unread books next to my bed, I get how hard it can be to live intentionally in a distracted world.
+With ADHD, a love for existential questions, and a stack of unread books next to my bed, I get how hard it can be to live intentionally in a distracted world.

 Feel free to explore more details about my professional background on my LinkedIn Profile.